CandelaOlha/find-a-book/README.md

 ## How to start

-To access the project you must execute the following command in your console
+To access the project you must run the following command in your console:

 `npm install`